smf-steve/mips_cli/README.md

 The "mips_cli" utility provides three main purposes to students as a learning tool.

-   1. View the encoding of the instruction.
+   1. View the encoding of instructions and data.
       Three instruction types are supported:  R-encoding, I-encoding, J-encoding

    1. Observe the execution of these instructions via a summary output of: